roberto-belardo/web-curriculum/README.md

 Web Curriculum
 ==============

 Web curriculum is a simple html based Curriculum Vitae you can edit with your personal details and put online.
+In the screenshots folder you can find some ehm... screenshots.

 ####History
 I initially started developing this project because i wanted to submit a nice and elegant Cover Letter for some amazing development job position.
 Then i realized it may be useful to someone else. :)